Resource guide for medication aide requirements by state

 Louisiana

 Louisiana refers to this occupation as a medication attendant certified (MAC).
 A medication attendant certified is a CNA who has completed a MAC training program.
-Certification is valid for one year.
+Certification is valid for 1 year.

 For details, visit the Louisiana Department of Health website.